• Skip to content

 She asked for help in creating a meeting agenda, preparing to lead the church budget meeting, and tips for keeping the group moving forward.

-Leading a budget team meeting can be a fun and productive experience.
+Leading a budget team meeting can be a fun and productive experience that helps the church manage its money.

 The secret is being prepared.